 - Explain why some people are more likely to become infected with norovirus than others

 - List the clinical criteria used to differentiate norovirus gastroenteritis from bacterial or parasitic gastroenteritis

-This course is intended for multiple professions, including nurses, dietitians, EMTs/paramedics, fitness professionals, health educators, pharmacists and radiologic technologists.
+This course is intended for multiple professions, including nurses, athletic trainers, dietitians, fitness professionals, health educators, and physicians.

 Course Originally Released on:

 Date of Most Recent Review:

 Course Termination/Update Date:

 Unless stated above, the planners and authors of this course have declared no relevant conflicts of interest that relate to this educational activity.
 OnCourse Learning guarantees this educational activity is free from bias.

 Please see CE Course Instructions to learn how to earn CE credit for this module.